mcgrizzz/Condense.moe/docs/index.md

 ## Planned Updates
 * Automatic Model Updates on Startup
+* Remove Fastai requirement for running the model
 * Options to change some of the model output filtering and smoothing such as the threshold and padding values

 ## Caveats